Self-Portrait (Bol)

-Self-Portrait is a c.
-1669 oil on canvas painting by Ferdinand Bol, now in the Rijksmuseum, in Amsterdam.
+Self-Portrait is an oil-on-canvas painting executed c.
+1669 by the Dutch painter Ferdinand Bol.
+It is held in the Rijksmuseum in Amsterdam.
 Showing the artist in an embroidered robe leaning on a small sculpture of Cupid, it is thought to have been painted on the occasion of his second marriage to Anna van Erckel in 1669.

 It is probably the self-portrait mentioned in the probate records relating to the artist's unmarried son Elbert, though it is unknown to whom it was bequeathed.
 It was sold as lot number 9 at a Weduwe C. Roos auction of the collection owned by a man named Wreesman on 17 August 1818.
 It was bought by Albertus Brondgeest, who left it to its current owner in 1849.